First off, big apols.

 Contrary to popular belief, blogging in the year 2018 certainly isn’t straightforward.
 In fact, it’s damn hard work.

-Blogging has evolved so much in the last few years.
+Our blogging roots have evolved so much in the last few years.
 There’s now more content online than ever before, which means that there’s more competition from other bloggers and it’s more challenging to get your content in front of an audience.

 (How many times can I say “more” in a sentence?)